andreascg/aws-cicd-bluegreen/Detail_Instructions.md

 Click **Create deployment**

 4. Under the deployment, observe Deployment status.
-Wait until the deployment has completed and check the ALB URL to see the application deployed.
+Wait until the deployment has completed and browse to your ALB endpoint to see the application deployed.

 ![ALB](./images/bg-7.png)

-## Create CICD with CodePipeline
+## Create CI/CD with CodePipeline

 > AWS CodePipeline is a fully managed continuous delivery service that helps you automate your release pipelines for fast and reliable application and infrastructure updates.
 CodePipeline automates the build, test, and deploy phases of your release process every time there is a code change, based on the release model you define.
 This enables you to rapidly and reliably deliver features and updates.
 You can easily integrate AWS CodePipeline with third-party services such as GitHub or with your own custom plugin.
 With AWS CodePipeline, you only pay for what you use.
 There are no upfront fees or long-term commitments.

-You are going to configure a CodePipleline to use CodeBuild and CodeDeploy previously created.
+You are going to configure a CodePipeline to use CodeBuild and CodeDeploy previously created.

-1. Go to CodePipeline Console and click **Create Pipeline**.
+1. Go to [CodePipeline Console](https://console.aws.amazon.com/codepipeline) and click **Create Pipeline**.
 Configure your Pipeline as followed:

      * **Pipeline name:** BlueGreenWebApp_Pipeline
      * **Service role:** New service role